 During her undergraduate and postgraduate studies where she majored in Vocal Performance, Molly encountered the Alexander work.
 Inspired by the vocal and expressive freedom she found as a result of studying the technique, she discovered her passion for working with musicians and serving others through this innovative method.

 Molly holds a Bachelor of Music degree in classical vocal performance from University of Denver and has graduate education in voice performance and pedagogy from Northwestern University.
 Molly's experience and love of performing is quite versatile, spanning the genres of opera, Baroque, contemporary classical, jazz, and world folk styles.

 Additional training includes the International Institute of Vocal Arts in Italy, extensive training and apprenticeship in Body-Breath-Sound work, and Alexander Technique teacher certification through the Contemporary Alexander School, which is part of the Alexander International Alliance.
-Molly has trained in the Southwest, Pacific Northwest (USA), and Japan, and is honored to be a part of an international community doing such important and empowering work.

 Professionally as a singer, Molly has soloed and performed in many ensembles, operas, oratorios, and chamber music groups, and is particularly fond of chamber music.
 She received a recital of distinction award from the Lamont School of Music for her work and performances of voice and guitar literature and has also released a CD album of modern classical voice and guitar music titled “We Only Came To Dream.”
 Also an advocate of new music, Molly has premiered and performed multiple works from the 21st century.

-With her current interests and studies including Tai Chi, developmental and barefoot movement, holistic wellness, and heart-centered awareness, Molly brings compassion, knowledge, curiosity, creativity, and kindness to her work.
-You can find Molly teaching Alexander Technique lessons and workshops in the Denver and Boulder communities, as well as enjoying guest teaching residencies at universities and schools such as the University of Texas at El Paso, the Montecito International Music Festival in California, and the Total Vocal Freedom online academy.
+With her current interests and studies including natural and barefoot movement, holistic wellness, and heart-centered awareness, Molly brings compassion, knowledge, curiosity, creativity, and kindness to her work.
+You can find Molly teaching Alexander Technique lessons and workshops in the Denver and Boulder communities, as well as enjoying guest teaching residencies at universities and schools such as the University of Texas at El Paso, the Montecito International Music Festival in California, and the Dana V Music School in Colorado, and Oberlin Conservatory of Music in Ohio.
+Molly is also on the faculty team for Total Vocal Freedom Academy, bringing the Alexander work to singers, teachers, and coaches around the globe.
+Incredibly passionate about movement education and consciousness, Molly strives to connect people to their own greater potential and unique expression.